Tab-able/accessible-links/README.md

 - **Enhanced Accessibility**: Ensures users are moved directly to the intended section without disruptions or resets to the top of the page.
 - **Assistive Technology Compatibility**: Enhances user experiences for Windows Screen Magnifier, JAWS, and iOS VoiceOver.
 - **Lightweight Integration**: Works effortlessly with your WordPress site without requiring extensive configuration.
+- **Customization Option**: Applies a class to the focused element, enabling tailored styling.

 ## How It Works